Vagabond/he_wallet/README.md

 A ed25519 key is generated via libsodium.
-The provided password is run through PBKDF2, with a configurable number of iterations and a random salt, and the resultant value is used as an AES key.
+The provided password is run through PBKDF2, with a configurable number of iterations and a random salt, and the resulting value is used as an AES key.
 When sharding is enabled, an additional AES key is randomly generated and the 2 keys are combined using a sha256 HMAC into the final AES key.